The members of 'The Substitutes' were

 forming a band to play solely Sixties songs with an emphasis on the

-music of Ray Davies, Pete Townsend, et al because there are many classics that are not often performed.
+music of Ray Davies, Pete Townsend, et al because there are many classics that are not often

 After being forced to attend yet another corporate event with a